-(A) In order to provide a means for continuing communication between the parties and upon request of the President of the Union, the Secretary of the Department of Management Services and/or his designated representative(s) and not more than three representatives of the Union shall make a good faith effort to meet and consult quarterly.
-Such meetings shall be held at a time and place designated by the Department of Management Services.

-(B) Upon request by the designated Union Staff Representative, the Agency Head and/or designee(s) and the Staff Representative, with not more than three Union representatives from the agency, shall make a good faith effort to meet and consult quarterly.
-Such meetings shall be held at a time and place to be designated by the Agency Head or his designee after consulting with the Union Staff Representative.
+- (A) In order to provide a means for continuing communication between the parties and upon request of the President of the PBA, the Secretary of the Department of Management Services and/or his designated representative(s) and not more than three representatives of the PBA shall make a good faith effort to meet and consult quarterly.
+Such meetings shall be held at a time and place designated by the Department of Management Services. - (B) Upon request by the designated PBA Staff Representative, the Agency Head and/or designee(s) and the Staff Representative, with not more than three PBA representatives from the agency, shall make a good faith effort to meet and consult quarterly.
+Such meetings shall be held at a time and place to be designated by the Agency Head or his designee after consulting with the PBA Staff Representative. - (C) Upon request by the designated PBA Staff Representative, the Step 1 Management Representative and/or designee(s) and the designated PBA Staff Representative, with not more than two PBA representatives from the agency, shall make a good faith effort to meet and consult.
+Such meetings shall be held at a time and place to be designated by the Step 1 Management

-(C) Upon request by the designated Union Staff Representative, the Step 1 Management Representative and/or designee(s) and the designated Union Staff Representative, with not more than two Union representatives from the agency, shall make a good faith effort to meet and consult.
-Such meetings shall be held at a time and place to be designated by the Step 1 Management Representative after consulting with the Union Staff Representative.
-A copy of all requests shall be served on both the agency and the Union at their principal offices.
+Representative after consulting with the PBA Staff Representative.
+A copy of all requests shall be served on both the agency and the PBA at their principal offices.

-(D) All consultation meetings will be scheduled after giving due consideration to the availability and work location of all parties.
-If a consultation meeting is held or requires reasonable travel time during the working hours of an employee participant, such participant shall be excused without loss of pay for that purpose.
-Attendance at a consultation meeting outside of regular working hours shall not be deemed time worked.

-(E) The purpose of all consultation meetings shall be to discuss matters relating to the administration of this Agreement and agency activities affecting employees.
+- (D) All consultation meetings will be scheduled after giving due consideration to the availability and work location of all parties.
+If a consultation meeting is held or requires reasonable travel time during the regular work hours of any participant, such hours shall be deemed time worked.
+Attendance at a consultation meeting outside of a participant's regular work hours shall not be deemed time worked. - (E) The purpose of all consultation meetings shall be to discuss matters relating to the administration of this Agreement and agency activities affecting employees.
 It is understood that these meetings shall not be used for the purpose of discussing pending grievances or for negotiation purposes.
-The parties shall exchange agenda indicating the matters they wish to discuss no later than seven calendar days prior to the scheduled meeting date.

-(F) An agency shall prepare a written response to issues raised during a consultation meeting within 30 days after the date of the meeting.
+The parties shall exchange agenda indicating the matters they wish to discuss no later than seven calendar days prior to the scheduled meeting date. - (F) An agency shall prepare a written response to issues raised during a consultation meeting within 30 days after the date of the meeting.